- Lead Organisation

 Oakley Greenwood Pty LtdLocation

-The project will examine the optimal way to value and provide price signals for the services that distributed energy resources (DER) can provide within the network and at customer sites.
+The project examines a way to value & provide pricing and integration for distributed energy resources services within network and customer sites.
 This includes direct customer DER, aggregation of DER, wholesale market integration of DER, and the use of DER for ancillary services and reserves.

 How the project works